akyriako/diagrams/README.md

 $ poetry add diagrams-otc
 ```

-Then you can try your first diagram by executing the code below:
+and then you are ready to try your very first OTC diagram by executing the Python code below:

 ```python
 from diagrams import Diagram